jhpyle/docassemble/_docs/api.md

  - `folder` (optional): the folder in the [Playground] to which the uploaded file(s) should be written.
 Must be one of `questions`, `sources`, `static`, `templates`, or `modules`.
+ - `project` (optional): the project in the [Playground] to which the uploaded file(s) should be written.
+The default is `default`, which is the "Default Playground" project.

 File data:
  - `file` or `files[]`: the files to upload.